ducakar/TextureReplacer/README.md

 * 3.4
     - removed texture compression, mipmap generation and unloading
     - unified navball textures as `Default/NavBall`
-    - added vintage EVA models to `logKerbalHierarchy` dumps
+    - added vintage EVA models and material names to `logKerbalHierarchy` dumps
     - fixed visor texture replacement and visor reflections for females
 * 3.3
     - updated for KSP 1.5